tadas-subonis/dev-tasubo-com-blog/_posts/2020-09-02-functional-programming-for-data-scientists.md

  - draft
 ---

-During my years as a software engineer I got exposed to more and more data-based projects where data engineering and model research were major aspects of the system.
+During my years as a software engineer, I got exposed to more and more data-based projects where data engineering and model research were major aspects of the system.

-Over time, one main pattern became apparent: functional programming paradigm is help a lot on data oriented systems.
+Over time, one main pattern became apparent: the functional programming paradigm helps a lot when working with data-oriented systems.

 For a regular data scientist or a data engineer, they will be quite familiar with ETL (Extract, Transform, Load) pipelines.
 However, not all data scientists